scratcharchive/mountainsort_examples/bash_examples/001_ms4_bash_example/readme.md

 ./ms4_sort_bash.sh
 ```

-This should create output in output/
+This should create an output directory with some files, including a `firings.mda` file.

 Now, view the results using any of the following: